cultureulterior/EmergencyStripper/README.md

+## EmergencyStripper

-## This is the arduino code and the ruby code to interface to stagger, in order to give ambient data about the environment
+This is the arduino code and the ruby code to interface to stagger, in order to give ambient data about the environment

 ## Features